novayo/LeetCode/1449_Form_Largest_Integer_With_Digits_That_Add_up_to_Target/README.md

 * Memory Usage: 127 MB, less than 5.38% of Python3 online submissions for Form Largest Integer With Digits That Add up to Target.

 > knapsack without sort

+---

+try_3.py: O(target) O(target)

+* Runtime: 6276 ms, faster than 6.98% of Python3 online submissions for Form Largest Integer With Digits That Add up to Target.
+* Memory Usage: 129.7 MB, less than 5.81% of Python3 online submissions for Form Largest Integer With Digits That Add up to Target.

+> knapsack